frederic-perez/AmE-dictionary/data/dictionary.md

 __bestiary__ _n_ A book consisting of a collection of descriptions of real and fabulous animals, often including a moral or allegorical interpretation of each animal’s behavior.
 Bestiaries were particularly popular in medieval Europe.
 __bestow__ _v tr_ _formal_ :nine::m: /bɪˈstəʊ/ (bestowed) Confer or present (an honour, right, or gift). _Syn_ confer on, present to, award to, give, grant _The award has been bestowed on luminaries like Daw Aung San Suu Kyi and Nelson Mandela._
 __beta__ _n_ :mega:
+__betel nut__ _n_ The seed of the betel palm, chewed with betel leaves and lime by people in S and SE Asia as a digestive stimulant and narcotic.
 __bethren__ _n_
 __bêtise__ _n_ :two: __1__ An act of foolishness or stupidity. __2__ Lack of good sense. _Syn_ stupidity
 __betoken__ _v_